yamify-org/Yamify-contents/YamifyAI-Platform-Documentation/Platform-Fundamentals.md

 #### YamifyAI-Specific Terms

-🏢 Workspace Your personal or organizational environment within YamifyAI where you can manage projects, teams, and resources.
+🏢 **Workspace:** Your personal or organizational environment within YamifyAI where you can manage projects, teams, and resources.

-Workspace Structure:
+**Workspace Structure:**

 ├── Personal Workspace (individual projects)
 ├── Team Workspace (collaborative projects)
 └── Organization Workspace (company-wide resources)

-🍠 Yams Individual application instances or services running on the YamifyAI platform.
+🍠 **Yams:** Individual application instances or services running on the YamifyAI platform.
 Each Yam represents a deployed application with its own resources and configuration.

-Example Yams:
+**Example of Yams:**

-my-wordpress (WordPress blog)
+- my-wordpress (WordPress blog)
-dev-environment (VS Code server) automation-hub (n8n workflow)
+- dev-environment (VS Code server)
+- automation-hub (n8n workflow)

 👥 Groups Collections of related Yams that can be managed together, useful for organizing applications by project, environment, or team.

 Example Group Structure:
 📁 E-commerce Project
 ├── 🍠 frontend-yam (React app)